QamilDragusha/StringHound/analysis/src/main/scala/tools/README.md

 > The first row holds the total amound of class loader instances found while any other
 > row holds a class loader type found as well as it's found instances

+Additionally, a logfile will be created which holds information on how many of the given files were successfully analyzed.

 ### Requirements

 If apps in the APK format are to be  analyzed it is currently required to have